MKand/GatewayAPI/demos/multi-team/Instructions.md

   - type: NamedAddress
     value: single-cluster-gateway-address
 ```
-However, if you choose to either use a self-managed certificate or a Google Managed certificate, follow the instructions in this [page](https://cloud.google.com/kubernetes-engine/docs/how-to/secure-gateway).
+NOTE: if you choose to either use a self-managed certificate or a Google Managed certificate, follow the instructions in this [page](https://cloud.google.com/kubernetes-engine/docs/how-to/secure-gateway).
 The configuration of the Gateway Listener will change slightly as you will need to include the following for a kubernetes secret that stores a self-managed certificate.
 ```sh
     tls: